danielcristho/Cloud-Docs/task2/README.md

 ## Case 4

 Description
 Create simple load balancing using Nginx and Flask.
-The worker will run on port `10001` and `10002`.
+The workers will run on port `10001` and `10002`.

 The architecture